keton/chihuahua/README.md

 * stays out of your way.
 In case of successful injection Chihuahua will exit just after the game does
 * is oriented around spawning new game process not attaching to an existing one
 * can act as a 'panic button' - closing Chihuahua's window will automatically force close the game and do the cleanup
+* does not need .Net framework installation to work

 <p align="right">(<a href="#readme-top">back to top</a>)</p>